Our primary mode of communication is via computer, and once a year we offer a printed newsletter for some enjoyable leisure reading material.

 Click here to view the PDF.

-This year’s 8th annual golf outing took place on July 31st at the Winagamie Golf Course.
+Last year’s annual golf outing took place on July 31st at the Winagamie Golf Course.
 It was exciting news that the outing was a great success!
 Very special thanks to Judy Miller for coordinating the event that exceeded all previous years in # of participants, and to Mary Beth Nienhaus for hosting the event each year.
 Among all the things the Appleton folks do, the golf event really stands out as a fantastic way to spread the word about W/NP and the projects in Nicaragua.
 One aspect of the golf event this year that really put things into perspective was the fact that Ed May and Mike Glenn attended from Onvoy (this is the company that provides our Gaylord boxes and pallets.)
 The donation of the Gaylord boxes is at the heart of our shipping program and we appreciate immensely their support of W/NP.
 We have corresponded electronically for many years but have never had this face to face contact.
 The golf event did that as well as bringing folks from all around the state of Wisconsin to enjoy a wonderful afternoon together.
 The Hales Corners/Milwaukee group consistently brings extra spunk to the day’s events with their joyful spirits and fun attitudes!
 The diverse group of people really made it a fun event and everybody enjoyed the good company, the delicious lunch and exciting raffle time.
 Some had special interest for the Nicaraguan projects while others joined in to golf or just to be part of the group – all are always welcome!
 We take nothing for granted and dearly appreciate the heartfelt efforts from both the north and the south that help keep the organization going.

 Again, BIG thank you to all the participants and donors for their significant support of the 8th Annual W/NP Golf Event.
 Click here for photos from the days event.